 Casimir energy in a small volume multiply connected static hyperbolic preinflationary universe

 A few years ago, Cornish, Spergel and Starkman (CSS) suggested that a multiply connected small universe could allow for classical chaotic mixing as a preinflationary homogenization process.
 The smaller the volume, the more important the process.
 Also, a smaller universe has a greater probability of being spontaneously created.
-Previously DeWitt, Hart and Isham (DHI) calculated the Casimir energy for static multiply connected fat space-times.
+Previously DeWitt, Hart and Isham (DHI) calculated the Casimir energy for static multiply connected flat space-times.
 Because of the interest in small volume hyperbolic universes (e.g., CSS), we generalize the DHI calculation by making a numerical investigation of the Casimir energy for a conformally coupled, massive scalar field in a static universe, whose spatial sections are the Weeks manifold, the smallest universe of negative curvature known.
 In spite of being a numerical calculation, our result is in fact exact.
 It is shown that there is spontaneous vacuum excitation of low multipolar components. ©2001 The American Physical Society.